-This guide is for IT administrators responsible for enabling communications with the Genesys Multicloud CX[TM] contact center (formerly known as Genesys Engage cloud) on Azure.
+This guide is for IT administrators responsible for enabling communications with Genesys CX on Azure, which is the Genesys Multicloud CX contact center deployed on the Microsoft Azure public cloud platform.

-Good and aligned end-to-end network connectivity ensures the availability of your Genesys Multicloud CX contact center operations.
+Good and aligned end-to-end network connectivity ensures the availability of your contact center operations.